IOS 5: Messages

 iMessage, a new instant messaging service built into the Messages app, allowed anyone with an iOS 5 device to send both basic and multimedia messages to anyone else with a compatible iOS 5 device.
 In contrast to SMS, messages sent through iMessage use the Internet rather than regular cellular texting, but also in contrast to regular SMS, Android and BlackBerry devices are not compatible with the service. iMessages are synchronized across the user's devices, and are color-coded blue, with regular SMS in green.

 Mail

-The iOS Mail app included rich text formatting, better indent control, flagging of messages, and the ability to drag addresses between To, CC, and BCC lines.
+The Mail app included rich text formatting, better indent control, flagging of messages, and the ability to drag addresses between To, CC, and BCC lines.

 Reminders

 Reminders allows users to create lists of tasks with alerts that can either be date-based or location-based.

 Newsstand

 Newsstand does not act as a native app, but rather a special folder.
 When selected, it shows icons for all of the periodicals that the user has subscribed to, such as newspapers and magazines.
 New issues are downloaded automatically.